Living and Leading from Within

 Mennie Scapens

-Mennie designs and leads leadership development programs, teacher renewal retreats, and programs for personal development.
+Mennie designs and leads leadership development programs, teacher renewal retreats, and programs for personal and professional development.
 She is passionate about helping people uncover and grow their unique talents and dreams, and discovering personal pathways to living and leading authentic lives.

 She is a facilitator prepared by the Center for Courage & Renewal.